mongodb/docs/source/includes/automation-configuration-processes.rst

    * - ``processes.logRotate.sizeThresholdMB``
      - number

      - The maximum size in MB for an individual log file before rotation.
+The file rotates immediately if the file meets either this ``sizeThresholdMB`` or the ``processes.logRotate.timeThresholdHrs`` limit.

    * - ``processes.logRotate.timeThresholdHrs``
      - integer

-     - The maximum time in hours for an individual log file before rotation.
+     - The maximum time in hours for an individual log file before the next rotation.
+The time is since the last rotation.

+       The log file rotates immediately if the file meets either this ``timeThresholdHrs`` or the
+       ``processes.logRotate.sizeThresholdMB`` limit.

    * - ``processes.logRotate.numUncompressed``
      - integer